italo2v/crosswords/README.md

 You may translate the software and include in languages.json.

-Default Administrator account
+Default Administrator account -
-login: admin
+login: admin,
 password: 123456